falkorclark/markugen/docs-md/Getting-Started.md

 pnpm add markugen
 ```

-## Build Your Documentation
+## Build Your Website
 This section assumes you already have a markdown file or a set of markdown
 files.
-To generate your documentation, it is quite simple, just create an
+To generate your website, it is quite simple, just create an
 instance of the `Markugen` class and call `generate`.
 The following code
 assumes your markdown files are in a directory called `markdown`.
 If your
 markdown files are in a different folder, just change the `input` option to